 Posts

-Redefining the LDS (Protestant) View of the “Great Apostasy”
+Redefining the LDS View of the “Great Apostasy”

 In this article I hope to unravel some of the contradiction found it the current LDS perspective on the “Great Apostasy“, which I believe is for the most part a popular protestant view adopted by church leaders during Joseph Smith’s time.
 Instead of ‘great’ or universal apostasy, LDS scriptures seem to support a dispensationalist view of apostasy.
 In other words, at no time was there a world-wide or universal apostasy or loss of priesthood and truth.
-Instead God simply took those things from one people, and gave them to another.
+Instead God simply took those things from one people (Israel), and gave them to another (the Gentiles).

-The Great Apostasy doctrine was conceived by 16th century reformers like Martin Luther, John Calvin, Thomas Cranmer, John Thomas, John Knox, and Cotton Mather.
-It is a necessary pillar in the protestant idea of the universal priesthood of all believers, and was used to justify the protestant view of salvation without need for Catholic priesthood or apostolic succession.
+The Great Apostasy doctrine adapted by many early LDS leaders was a mixture of LDS scripture with the concepts conceived by 16th century reformers like Martin Luther, John Calvin, Thomas Cranmer, John Thomas, John Knox, and Cotton Mather.
+It was a necessary pillar in the protestant idea of the universal priesthood of all believers, and was used to justify the protestant view of salvation without need for Catholic priesthood or apostolic succession.
 For early Mormon’s the doctrine was seen as an effective backdrop to show a need for priesthood restoration and exclusivity claims.
-However, I hope to show how adopting this doctrine has caused us to misinterpret the Bible and modern scripture and actually weaken the LDS position.
+However, I hope to show how adopting this doctrine as we did has caused us to misinterpret our modern scripture/revelations as well as the bible, and actually weaken the LDS position.
 It causes many to lose faith in the WEAK, illogical, contradictory and inconsistent ‘God’ that this doctrine requires.
-As an example I offer the following logical contradictions and inconsistencies that are caused by mixing the idea of Universal Apostasy with LDS theology.
+As an example I offer the following logical contradictions and inconsistencies that are caused by mixing the idea of Protestant Universal Apostasy with LDS theology.

 1. Why would divinity reject the religious priesthood (or keys) of the Gentile Medieval Church for their possible small succession breaches and doctrinal corruptions, when he supposedly continued to honor the priesthood of ancient Israel despite their enormous repeated succession crises, repeated disobedience, doctrinal corruptions with neighboring false religions, idol worship (including the promotion of the ashterah sex cults and the sacrifice of their children to Baal), as well as killing of the prophets and even their national destruction and captivity?